This is the main blog/website for Steven D. Krause, aka Steve.

 Not So Professional Biography

 I’m happily married to Annette Wannamaker, who is also a professor at Eastern Michigan University.
-We have a son named William Steven Wannamaker Krause (Will for short) who is not a college student but still pretty much the coolest kid in the world as far as we’re concerned.
-We have a now quite elderly (she’ll be 15 in June 2017!) border collie/sheltie/etc. mix of a dog named Sophie.
-We all live in a lovely little house in Ypsilanti, Michigan, about a mile from where we work at EMU and less than ten miles from downtown Ann Arbor.
+We have a son named William Steven Wannamaker Krause (Will for short) who is now a student at the University of Michigan (and out of the house, at least during the school year) and still the coolest kid in the world as far as we’re concerned.
+We had a border collie/sheltie/etc. mix of a dog named Sophie who passed away March 1, 2017, just shy of her 15th birthday.
+We live in a lovely little house in Ypsilanti, Michigan, about a mile from where we work at EMU and less than ten miles from downtown Ann Arbor.